rnjefferies/pixbag_logs/README.md

 ## Usage

-1. Ensure the ROS bag logging launch file is correctly configured for your experimental setup (i.e., participants ID and condition), and the output path is set to "/pixbag_logs/rosbag_files".
+- Ensure the ROS bag logging launch file is correctly configured for your experimental setup (i.e., participants ID and condition), and the output path is set to "/pixbag_logs/rosbag_files".

-2. Enter the /scripts subdirectory and run:
+- Enter the /scripts subdirectory and run:

         python3 read_rosbag_to_multiple_csv.py

+- You can then run either:

+        python3 input_device_reversal_rate.py

-3. You can then run either input_device_reversal_rate.py to analyse the steering behaviour from the steering wheel/joystick, or run the wheel_reversal_rate.py script to analyse steering behaviour sent back from the vehicle's wheels.
+    This will analyse the steering behaviour from the steering wheel/joystick.

+- Or run:

+        python3 wheel_reversal_rate.py

+    Using the vehicle's wheel angle.

+- For plotting the reversals adjust the sample rate, cut-off frequency, and threshold (i.e., gap size) accordingly.
+Read the Markkula and Engström (2006) paper cited below for more details.

 ## Acknowledgements